HobnobMancer/cazy_webscraper/docs/genbank.rst

 Basic Usage
 -----------

 The command-line options listed above can be used in combination to customise the scraping of CAZy.
 Some options (e.g. ``--families`` and ``--classes``) define the broad group of data that will be scraped, others (e.g. ``--species``) are used to filter and fine-tune the data that is scraped.

-The ``--classes``, ``--families``, ``--kingdoms``, ``--genera``, ``--species``, and ``--strains`` filteres are applied in the exactly same for retrieving data from CAZy as retrieving data from UniProt.
-Examples of using these flags can be found in the ``cazy_webscraper`` tutorial in this documentation.
+The ``--classes``, ``--families``, ``--kingdoms``, ``--genera``, ``--species``, and ``--strains`` filteres are applied in the exactly same for retrieving data from CAZy as retrieving protein sequences from GenBank and protein data from UniProt.
+Examples of using these flags can be found in the `tutorial <https://cazy-webscraper.readthedocs.io/en/latest/genbanktutorial.html>`_.

 The ``--seq_update`` flag is used in the same way for retrieving protein sequences from UniProt and GenBank.